zakattack9/stockup/README.md

 **not added currently*

 ### Running Locally
+Some news sources are not able to be scraped when this application is run in production, running locally will bypass a lot of these issues when web scraping certain sites.
 - navigate to project's *root* folder and run ```npm i```
 - in project's *root* folder run ```npm i --s concurrently```
 - navigate into *client* folder and run ```npm i```